The 1980s were a turning point in nerd culture.

 While not every selection on this list will seem self-evident, this one definitely is.

-Written for King-of-80s-teen-film John Hughes’ movie of the same name (also a largely forgotten ‘90s TV series) Weird Science even features a young Danny Elfman, who would of course go on to earn extra nerd-credit as a composer for film and TV—including composing The Simpsons theme song and the score for movies like Edward Scissorhands (oh, and the Tim Burton Batman).
+Written for King-of-80s-teen-film John Hughes’ movie of the same name (also a largely forgotten ‘90s TV series) Weird Science even features a young Danny Elfman, who would of course go on to earn extra nerd credit as a composer for film and TV—including composing The Simpsons theme song and the score for movies like Edward Scissorhands (oh, and the Tim Burton Batman (plus the singing voice for Jack Skellington (you get the idea))).

 The simultaneous fear and excitement of technology that permeated the ‘80s is fully present here.
-Of course, in the movie all the potential of technology just ends up being used to create a wannabe girlfriend for the dweeby protagonists.
+Of course, in the movie all the potential of that technology just ends up being harnessed to create a wannabe girlfriend for the dweeby protagonists.
 So ‘80s.

 Styx — Mr. Roboto (1983)